imranpollob/bitcoin-price-prediction-ai/README.md

-# Bitcoin Price Prediction Dashboard
+# Bitcoin Price Prediction - Gradio MVP

 ## Project Overview

-Interactive web-based dashboard for Bitcoin price prediction using TensorFlow and advanced time series forecasting models.
-This project demonstrates the application of deep learning for financial forecasting through an intuitive user interface.
-The dashboard allows users to apply different models to predict Bitcoin prices and visualize the results in real-time.
+MVP for Bitcoin price prediction using TensorFlow and advanced time series forecasting models.
+Built with Gradio for rapid model demonstration and testing.
+This project focuses on showcasing machine learning expertise through implementation of 10 different models for financial forecasting.

 **Key Warning**: This is not financial advice.
 Time series forecasting for stock/crypto markets is notoriously difficult and often produces poor results.
 Use this tool for educational purposes only.